-Short-term illness (less than 7 days) will not normally be regarded as an extenuating circumstance with regard to assessed coursework, where the student is given a number of weeks/months to complete and submit such work.
-It shall be for the tutor or School/Division to decide whether this has affected the student's performance and whether an extension to a deadline should be granted.
+- Short-term illness (less than 7 days) will not normally be regarded as an extenuating circumstance with regard to assessed coursework, where the student is given a number of weeks/months to complete and submit such work.
+It shall be for the School or Department to decide whether this has affected the student's performance and whether an extension to a deadline should be granted.

 It is important to stress that academics are not expected to make a medical judgement as this is obviously a matter for medical practitioners.
 For example where a tutor's corroboration is sought, s/he may report that the student complains of stomach pains, headache, sore throat, etc but should not attempt to diagnose the illness e.g. gastro-enteritis, viral infection, glandular fever, etc.

 It is also very important that students who wish to consult a doctor for a medical opinion should not be discouraged or prevented from doing so.

 University staff should be alert to consider whether illness might be responsible for a student's late or non-submission of work, missing tutorials, or non-attendance at the University.
 Where necessary, staff should encourage students to seek immediate medical attention for conditions such as psychological, depressive or stress related illnesses.
 On occasion, students have been referred only where examinations are looming or deadlines about to pass, when an earlier referral might have resulted in immediate treatment being made available.